awesome-panel/awesome-panel-extensions/README.md

 ### Advanced Bokeh Extensions

-Every layout, pane or widget in Panel is essentially a Bokeh Extension so a good place to get inspiration is to navigate the [Panel Reference Gallery]() to find an extension similar to the one you would like to implement and the study the code
+Every layout, pane or widget in Panel is essentially a Bokeh Extension so a good place to get inspiration is to navigate the [Panel Reference Gallery]() to find an extension similar to the one you would like to implement and then study the code

 [![Panel Reference Gallery](examples/assets/videos/panel-reference-gallery.gif)](https://panel.holoviz.org/reference/index.html)

-You can find the code of the Panel components via
+You can find the code of the Panel components on Github via

 - [Panel Layouts](https://github.com/holoviz/panel/tree/master/panel/layout)
 - [Panel Panes](https://github.com/holoviz/panel/tree/master/panel/pane)